 The City will use the proceeds from the sale of the 2013 Senior Lien Bonds, together with other available funds, to: (i) pay the costs of certain projects at O'Hare included within the O'Hare Modernization Program ("OMP") and the Capital Improvement Program ("CIP"), (ii) repay the City's outstanding CP Notes, (iii) currently refund certain outstanding Airport Obligations (the "Refunded Bonds," as defined herein), (iv) fund certain deposits to the Common Debt Service Reserve Sub-Fund within the Debt Service Fund, (v) fund capitalized interest on a portion of the 2013 Senior Lien Bonds, and (vi) pay costs and expenses incidental thereto and to the issuance of the 2013 Senior Lien Bonds.
-See "PLAN OF FINANCE" and "SOURCES AND USES OF FUNDS" herein.
+See "Plan oe Finance" and "Sources and Uses oe Funds" herein.

-For information on the book-entry system operated by DTC, see APPENDIX G- "DESCRIPTION OF BOOK-ENTRY ONLY SYSTEM."
+For information on the book-entry system operated by DTC, see APPENDIX G-"DESCRIPTION OF Book-Entry Only System."